waelio/nuxt-template/README.md

 # Nuxt 4 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 4 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+DEMO at [Nuxt 4 domo](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup